Amends to laws to help courts decide civil cases in less than 2 years: minister

 ISLAMABAD: Federal Minister for Law Barrister Farogh Naseem has said that amendments to civil laws will help decide civil cases in less than two years, which earlier used to take 30 to 40 years to decide.

-The minister believes that the bill will also ease the burden of cases on civil courts by 20 per cent as earlier inheritance certificates were issued after issuance of Nadra Family Registration Certificate.
+The minister believes that the bill will also ease the burden of cases on civil courts by 20 per cent as earlier inheritance certificates were issued after issuance of Nadra Family Registration Certificate (FRC).

+About women’s inheritance rights, the minister said that the federal ombudsman for property rights would personally monitor cases from allocation of due share to the possession of the property.

+Regarding the whistleblowers’ safety bill, Farogh Naseem said the names of those giving information about black money would be kept confidential.
+In addition, the government would award 20 per cent of the recovered amount of the black money to the informers or whistleblowers.

 ISLAMABAD: Federal Minister for Law Barrister Farogh Naseem has said that amendments to civil laws will help decide civil cases in less than two years, which earlier used to take 30 to 40 years to decide.

-The minister believes that the bill will also ease the burden of cases on civil courts by 20 per cent as earlier inheritance certificates were issued after issuance of Nadra Family Registration Certificate.
+The minister believes that the bill will also ease the burden of cases on civil courts by 20 per cent as earlier inheritance certificates were issued after issuance of Nadra Family Registration Certificate (FRC).

+About women’s inheritance rights, the minister said that the federal ombudsman for property rights would personally monitor cases from allocation of due share to the possession of the property.

+Regarding the whistleblowers’ safety bill, Farogh Naseem said the names of those giving information about black money would be kept confidential.
+In addition, the government would award 20 per cent of the recovered amount of the black money to the informers or whistleblowers.